soyeong-kwon/MyDreamer/readme.md

 sh script/eval.sh
 ```

-## Important
+## Before you run
-Before running the evaluation script, update the following paths in the script:
+Please update the following paths in the script:

 * `real_folder`: Path to the folder containing real pixel images. (for FID)
 * `sample_folder`: Path to the folder containing sampled images.